Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

 9. Now it is your turn to devise a new Cypher query.

 Your query should end in a RETURN statement rather than change a property.
-We highly reccomend that your query return node(s).
+We highly recomend that your query return node(s).
 This will make the contributing guide smoother.
 We will use this query in the next step to create a new webpage that returns and presents the results of this query on ProteinWeaver's user interface.
 Here are some examples:

 - What are top 10 proteins that have the highest degree number?
 - What proteins have the most ProGo edges?